-Joe born in Armley, Leeds in 1908, was a prolific Sporting and Landscape Artist and regularly exhibited from the mid thirties until his untimely death in 1960 keeping extensive records, which has enabled us to showcase many of his paintings and sketches and gain an insight into his life.
+Joe born in Armley, Leeds in 1908, was a prolific Sporting and Landscape Artist regularly exhibiting from the mid thirties until his untimely death in 1960 whose extensive records has enabled us to showcase many of his paintings and sketches and gain an insight into his life.

 Primarily self-taught, Joe attended night classes at Leeds College of Art just after the war, passing the Ministry of Education Intermediate Examination in Art and Craft in August 1948 before becoming a tutor at the college in the early 1950s.

-The catalyst for posting this site in 2002 was Joe's unpublished book "Riding through the Ridings", written
+The catalyst for posting this site in 2002 was to bring Joe's unpublished book "Riding through the Ridings", written

-in 1947, about a Coach Journey from Doncaster to Darlington along the Great North Road.
-An unsuccessful attempt was made in 1984 to have it published.
-Now when you are "Riding through the Ridings" you can view over fifty beautiful pencil drawings and colour reproductions.
+in 1947, about a Coach Journey from Doncaster to Darlington along the Great North Road to the greater public.
+Now you can "Ride through the Ridings" viewing over fifty beautiful pencil drawings and colour reproductions.

 Joe's paintings are far flung.
 One